Find Unplanned Pregnancy Help in Ohio

 While American Adoptions specializes in helping pregnant women in Ohio who choose adoption, we are here to provide the information you need about all of your unwanted pregnancy options, and we’ll support you no matter which path you choose.
 We feel that adoption in Ohio has the opportunity to benefit the greatest number of people in an unplanned pregnancy situation, and would love to educate you on the benefits.

 Whatever Ohio options for pregnancy you’re considering, know that our professionals are always ready to help.
 We offer 24/7 support, where you can speak to a professional about any concerns or questions you may have.
-By calling 1-800-ADOPTION, you will get information about all of your unplanned pregnancy options in Ohio, — not just adoption — and will be connected to whatever resources you need.
+By calling 1-800-ADOPTION, you will get information about all of your unplanned pregnancy options in Ohio — not just adoption in Ohio — and will be connected to whatever resources you need.